erik-trantt/CourseCreator/README.md

 # CourseCreator
 This project is created and maintained by a team of 3, [@HarshilSiyani](https://github.com/HarshilSiyani), [@zachchung](https://github.com/zachchung) and [@erik-trantt](https://github.com/erik-trantt)(me).
-This repo is a fork from the [original repo](https://github.com/HarshilSiyani/CourseCreator) that contains additional work on code refactoring and UI/UX optimization.
+This repo is a fork from the [original repo](https://github.com/HarshilSiyani/CourseCreator).

+What're new in this repo:
+- additional work on code refactoring
+- UI/UX optimization

 ## Project aim
 CourseCreator is a web app that help educators quickly transfer existing knowledge to digital format and share it with students.
 At this stage, the resources are lesson module and quiz module.